botandrose/sprockets-image_compressor/README.md

 # Image compressor processor for Sprockets

-Sprockets preprocessor to losslessly compress images.
-Requires [pngcrush](http://pmt.sourceforge.net/pngcrush/) to be installed and in your PATH.
+Sprockets preprocessor to losslessly compress .png and .jpg images.
+Requires [pngcrush](http://pmt.sourceforge.net/pngcrush/) and [jpegoptim](http://www.kokkonen.net/tjko/projects.html) to be installed and in your PATH.

 ## Integration with Rails 3.1+